International Women’s Day

-Women in businesses such as the food and drink manufacturing, shined and proudly shared some eats and drinks with the participants at some exhibition booths that characterized celebrations in many regions.
+Women in businesses such as the food and drink manufacturing, shined and proudly shared some eats and drinks with the participants at various regional exhibitions.

 Mwanza, which is situated in the North Western part of Tanzania was a hive of activities.
 At an exhibition centre, women displayed food items, crafts, batik materials, bags, clothes, spices, organic honey and many other products for all people to appreciate how they were contributing to economic growth in the country.

 The beautiful Mwanza is home to Lake Victoria, a vast water resource shared by Tanzania and Uganda.
-The region also boasts of its best fish and it was no surprise that a significant number of women were leading in the fish business.
+The region also boasts of its best fish and therefore it was not a surprise that a significant number of women were leading in the fish business.

-One of the women-led enterprises that impressed the delegates was the Wanawake Wavuvi Maendelelo Nyamagana run by a group of women.
-Not only does the group sell the best fish in and outside Mwanza region, they are also innovative.
-Recently, they started making other products such as chicken feed from grounded dry fish skin and bones.
-They market this healthy poultry feed through online advertising to attract clients across the country and in Uganda.
+One of the women-led enterprises that impressed the delegates was the Wanawake Wavuvi Maendelelo Nyamagana.
+Not only does the group sell the best fish in and outside Mwanza region, they are also innovative in making sure that they produced other products from the fish.
+Recently, they started making products such as chicken feed from grounded dry fish skin and bones.
+They are marketing this healthy poultry feed through online advertising to attract clients across the country and in the neighbouring countries.

-In Mwanza, there were other women who demonstrated the power of innovation through food processing.
-One such woman was Ms Anchila Petro who pulled the crowd with her home-brewed red Rosela wine.
-The Managing Director of Kikundi Cha Upendo-Nyamatala wineries, Ms Petro decided in 2014 to process into red wine the Rosela plant she grew on her plot.
-After learning how to produce the wine, she started her business at her home in 2015, producing only 50 litres per month.
-Today, Ms Petro produces up to 200 litres of good red wine each month.
+In Mwanza, there were other women who also demonstrated the great spirit of innovation through food processing.
+One such woman was Ms Anchila Petro who attracted the crowd with her home-brewed red Rosela wine.
+The Managing Director of Kikundi Cha Upendo-Nyamatala Wineries decided in 2014 to process into red wine the Rosela plant she grew on her farm.
+After learning how to produce the wine, she humbly started her business at her home in 2015, producing only 50 litres per month.
+Today, Ms Anchila produces up to 200 litres of good red wine each month.
 She brought along some extra bottles to share with some wine lovers during the International Women’s Day commemoration.
 After the testing session, she managed to sell all the 60 bottles on display.

 “This business is good despite some challenges in getting some of the products we need for packaging.
 Currently, I am working on moving the business from my home to a factory, which is under construction,” Ms Petro said.

-The Minister of Health, Community Development, Gender, Elderly and Children, Ms Ummy Mwalimu graced the 8 March commemorations held in Bujora in Mwanza.
+The Minister of Health, Community Development, Gender, Elderly and Children, Ms Ummy Mwalimu graced the commemorations held in Bujora in Mwanza.
 Also present were representatives from the European Union in Tanzania; the Swedish Ambassador, Anders Sjoberg; the UN resident Coordinator, Mr Alvaro Rodriguez; the UN Women Representative, Ms Hodan Addou; government officials; and civil society representatives.
-The delegates interacted with the business women, viewed their products and got to understand their experiences.
+The delegates interacted with the business women, viewed their products and helped them to understand their experiences.